Guide to PCB Trace Length Matching in High Speed DesignBy ZM Peterson • Apr 8, 2020

 PCB traces carrying digital signals do not need to be perfectly length matched.
 There will always be some amount of jitter on the rising edge, so signals routed in parallel can never be perfectly length matched.
 The goal is to reduce the length or timing mismatch below some limiting value.
 The allowed length mismatch and timing mismatch are related by the signal velocity:

 Relationship between length mismatch and timing mismatch.

 If you don’t know the allowed trace length mismatch in your system, don’t fret.
-Just check your signalling standard, interface standard, or component datasheet.
-With so much standardization of computer peripherals, most components use one of many high-speed signalling standards, and you can easily find the routing specifications, required impedance, and allowed length mismatch in the specs.
+Just check your signaling standard, interface standard, or component datasheet.
+With so much standardization of computer peripherals, most components use one of many high-speed signaling standards, and you can easily find the routing specifications, required impedance, and allowed length mismatch in the specs.

 A length mismatch can also be converted to a timing mismatch using the signal velocity (see above), although be extremely careful when selecting the velocity of a digital signal.
 This is because modern digital signals, generally running with edge rates much less than 1 ns, will have bandwidths reaching into the high GHz and will only tolerate very small mismatches.
 Dispersion in the PCB substrate causes the signal velocity to vary with frequency.
 For example, FR4 exhibits normal dispersion below ~1 GHz, so lower frequencies will arrive at the receiver earlier than higher frequencies.